Joe Kubert: The Kubert School

-The Joe Kubert School of Cartoon and Graphic Art was founded in September 1976 by Kubert and his wife Muriel in Dover, New Jersey's former high school, whose tall windows offered optimal lighting.
+The Joe Kubert School of Cartoon and Graphic Art was founded in September 1976 by Kubert and his wife Muriel in Dover, New Jersey's old Baker mansion on 45 Lehigh Street; then, from 1984, in the former Dover high school, whose tall windows offered optimal lighting.
 Its first graduating class of 1978 included Stephen R. Bissette, Thomas Yeates, and Rick Veitch.
 Kubert taught a number of students who later became notable professionals, including Amanda Conner, Eric Shanower, Steve Lieber, and Scott Kolins.

+In addition to The Kubert School, in the late 1990s, Kubert was offering "Joe Kubert's World of Cartooning" correspondence courses to prospective students.

 Later career

 Kubert provided art for several anniversary issues of key DC titles.
 He and writer Paul Levitz crafted a Hawkman story in Detective Comics #500 (March 1981).
 Kubert was one of the artists on the double-sized Justice League of America #200 (March 1982) as well as Batman #400 (Oct.
 1986).

 He wrote and drew a collection of faith-based comic strips beginning in the late 1980s for Tzivos Hashem, the Lubavitch children's organization, and Moshiach Times magazine.
 The stories, "The Adventures of Yaakov and Isaac", were based on biblical references but were not Bible stories.

 Kubert made a return to writing and drawing in 1991 with the Abraham Stone graphic novel Country Mouse, City Rat for Malibu Comics' Platinum Editions.
 He returned to the character for two more stories, Radix Malorum and The Revolution published by Epic Comics in 1995.

 Also for Epic Comics, he delivered the four-issue Tor miniseries in 1993.
 Fax from Sarajevo, initially released as a 207-page hardcover book in 1996 and two years later as a 224-page trade paperback was published by Dark Horse Comics.
 The non-fiction book originated as a series of faxes from European comics agent Ervin Rustemagić during the Serbian siege of Sarajevo.
 Rustemagić and his family, whose home and possessions in suburban Dobrinja were destroyed, spent two-and-a-half years in a ruined building, communicating with the outside world via fax when they could.
 Friend and client Kubert was one recipient.
 Collaborating long-distance, they collected Rustemagić's account of life during wartime, with Kubert and editor Bob Cooper turning the raw faxes into a somber comics tale.